Alvarusky/Alvarusky/README.md

 # HTML
-html is my proyect, a webpage, and it's gonna be so cool ;) btw, it's 2019!
+html is my proyect, a website, and it's gonna be so cool ;)